 - Overall – 8/10

-To my valuable enthusiasts, please come to the Philippines pavilion at Expo 2020 Dubai, given a chance, and let me know what you think!
-I’d be delighted to hear from you.
+To my dear enthusiasts who came to the Philippines pavilion at Expo 2020 Dubai, a hearty thank you for your support!
+Your presence and gratitude for our Bangkota are warmly received.
 And as always, keep yourself safe, Lounger!

 Send Me Travel Suggestions, Tips, Destination Reviews, and Guides!